-Did you receive your CFA exam results?
+Did you receive your CFA Program exam results?
 If you received a passing score, congratulations — this is an enormous achievement and one that you should be very proud of.
-If you’re ready to sit for the Level 2 or Level 3 of the CFA exam, we offer the same Partner Until You Pass guarantee, and the right tips and tricks to help you get to the next level.
+If you’re ready to sit for the Level II or Level III of the CFA Program exam, we offer the same Partner Until You Pass guarantee, and the right tips and tricks to help you get to the next level.
 If you didn’t pass, try not to feel discouraged.
-The CFA exam is notoriously difficult.
+The CFA Program exam is notoriously difficult.
 It’s an accomplishment just to have sat for it.
 In the meantime, check out these 6 things you can do right now to be ready for next time.

 Keep Things in Perspective

 This is a super tough exam.
 LOTS of people have to take it more than once.
 In fact, successful candidates take an average of four years to earn their CFA charter.
 In the CFA Program readings, Michael Porter describes how a lower threat of new entrants often leads to higher ROIC and growth opportunities.
 The same goes for candidacy in the CFA Program.
 These exams are difficult.
 The barriers to entry are high.
 This is why the Economist referred to the CFA Program as the “gold standard” for measuring ethical conduct and competency in portfolio management and investment:

 “ [The] qualification is roughly equivalent to a specialized postgraduate finance degree, including a mixture of economics, ethics, law, and accountancy… Whereas there are tens of thousands of finance degrees available around the world, ranging from the excellent to the worthless, there is only one CFA, managed and examined by an American association of financial professionals, the CFA Institute.” – The Economist

 As Theodore Roosevelt once said, “Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
 I have envied a great many people who led difficult lives and led them well.”